Clinical Supervision

 To put it simply, my approach to clinical supervision centers collaboration, mutual respect, and curiosity.
 This is a field where we are continuously learning - forever students of changing theories and techniques, but most importantly of our clients.
 During supervision with me you can expect enthusiastic engagement and brainstorming in how to best care for your clients.

-I have a very wholistic approach and was primarily trained in narrative therapy.
+I have a very holistic approach and was primarily trained in narrative therapy.
 Since then, I have expanded my own approaches to encompass a trauma-informed model including sex addiction training through IITAP, Multidimensional Partners Model through APSATS, Attachment Focused EMDR and Brainspotting techniques.
+I am also an AASECT Sex Therapist.
 I find the combination of these different approaches are very useful to clients.
 As my supervisee, I want to encourage you to find your stride in therapy.
 Whether we borrow from my theories and techniques, or research new ones together, my goal is to support you in becoming the best psychotherapist you can be.
 Here are some topics you can expect to be addressed in clinical supervision with me:

 WHO DO I SUPERVISE?
 AND WHAT IS REQUIRED FOR LICENSURE?

-I supervise LMHCAs.
-In order to become an associate of your desired license, you need an approved supervisor to sign a document from the WA State Department of Health stating that they will be supervising your clinical hours.
+I supervise LMHCAs, LCPs and LCSWs.
+In order to become an associate of your desired license, you need an approved supervisor to sign a designated sate DOPL document stating that they will be supervising your clinical hours.
 The following are the requirements for various licenses that I can supervise.

 Once you obtain your LMHCA, you can begin seeing clients under the supervision of your clinical supervisor.
 In order to become independently licensed you need to achieve the following: